5 qualities of a perfect supplier

 That’s because they need your specialist expertise, insight and understanding at least as much as you need their buying power, influence on the market and route to the end consumer.

 In fact, they recognise that innovation is vital to their future.
-They need to turn back the continuous, 30-year decrease in the numbers of young people in the US who hold a driving licence (as shown in a recent report from the University of Michigan Transportation Research Institute).
+They need to turn back the continuous, 30-year decrease in the numbers of young people in the US who hold a driving licence (as shown in a report from the University of Michigan Transportation Research Institute).
 That means they have to constantly find new ways of making people want to buy and drive a car.

 So don’t be shy about putting yourself forward.